dotnet/docs/docs/csharp/programming-guide/file-system/how-to-write-to-a-text-file.md

 The preceding source code example:

-- Instantiates a string array with three values
+- Instantiates a string array with three values.
-- Instantiates a <xref:System.IO.StreamWriter> with a file path of *WriteLines2.txt* as a [using declaration](../../whats-new/csharp-8.md#using-declarations), passing in `true` to append
+- Instantiates a <xref:System.IO.StreamWriter> with a file path of *WriteLines2.txt* as a [using declaration](../../whats-new/csharp-8.md#using-declarations), passing in `true` to append.
-- Awaits a call to <xref:System.IO.StreamWriter.WriteLineAsync(System.String)?displayProperty=nameWithType>, which writes the string to the file as an appended line
+- Awaits a call to <xref:System.IO.StreamWriter.WriteLineAsync(System.String)?displayProperty=nameWithType>, which writes the string to the file as an appended line.

 ## Exceptions

 The following conditions may cause an exception:

-- The file exists and is read-only.
+- <xref:System.InvalidOperationException>: The file exists and is read-only.
-- The path name may be too long.
+- <xref:System.IO.PathTooLongException>: The path name may be too long.
-- The disk may be full.
+- <xref:System.IO.IOException>: The disk may be full.

+There are additional conditions that may cause exceptions when working with the file system, it is best to program defensively.

 ## See also